Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

-Resonant inelastic x-ray scattering (RIXS) is a photon scattering technique that has seen remarkable advancements over the past decade.
-RIXS is a two-step process involving photoelectric absorption and emission.
-As shown in Fig.~\ref{Ch1-Fig1}(c), a core electron absorbs a photon and is excited into the valence band.
-This intermediate excited state then decays by emitting an x-ray photon.
-Due to its resonant nature, RIXS is described by the Kramers-Heisenberg cross-section~\cite{healy1977generalization,ament2011resonant}, in contrast to the Thompson cross-section used for non-resonant IXS.
-Compared to IXS and INS, RIXS is sensitive to a wide range of quantum excitations, including spin, charge, orbital, lattice, and fractional quasiparticles.
+Compared to IXS and INS, RIXS is sensitive to a wide range of quantum excitations, including spin, charge, orbital, lattice, and fractional quasiparticles \cite{ament2011resonant, RIXSReview}.
 The intensity distribution in RIXS spectra also provides valuable insights into the strength of quasiparticle interactions.
-However, the RIXS cross-section is not directly proportional to the phonon dynamical structure factor.
+On the other hand, RIXS cross-section is not simply proportional to the phonon dynamical structure factor.
 Additionally, despite significant progress, the state-of-the-art energy resolution of RIXS remains on the order of 20~meV, making it challenging to quantitatively analyze the phonon dynamical structure factor.